How do I write a manifesto?

 Who you are representing

 Students’ experiences at university are incredibly diverse.
 Think about the community of students you are seeking to represent and the issues and improvements that might matter to them.
-It’s important to not just rely on your own experiences, you could ask friends for feedback or look at previous candidates or Student Council policies to understand what issues are affecting students.
+It’s important to not just rely on your own experiences, you could ask friends for feedback or look at previous candidates.

 What motivated you to stand